Azure/maximo/README.md

 Make sure to load the TLS cert onto the Kafka configuration or your connection to port 9093 will fail.
 If you use port 9092 (non-TLS) the TLS certificate isn't needed.

+TODO: Details steps to get the CORRECT certificates (both!)

 ### Installion IoT tools

 The IBM IoT tools requires MongoDB, Kafka and DB2WH, all of which are available if you followed the steps above.
 If not, please install any missing dependencies.